yzhao062/cs-paper-checklist/README.md

 ## 7. 🖼️ Figures and Tables

 - [ ] 7.1 Each figure/table has a caption ≥ 2 lines that includes interpretation or context.
+Do not just place it without explanation—reviewers will get lost.
-- [ ] 7.2 Font size in all figures ≥ 8pt and labels are not cropped.
+- [ ] 7.2 Font size in all figures is ≥ 8pt and all labels are fully visible (not cropped).
-- [ ] 7.3 Colors used in plots are distinguishable in grayscale.
+- [ ] 7.3 Plots use colors that remain distinguishable when printed in grayscale—some reviewers will print your paper.
-- [ ] 7.4 Each method mentioned in results appears in legend or table column header.
+- [ ] 7.4 Each method mentioned in the results appears in either the legend or table column headers.
-- [ ] 7.5 Figures appear at top of page (not mid-text or bottom).
+- [ ] 7.5 Figures appear at the top of pages rather than mid-text or at the bottom (soft rule, but improves readability).
-- [ ] 7.6 Figures and tables are not redundant (each adds new information).
+- [ ] 7.6 Figures and tables are not redundant—each provides new or complementary information.
+- [ ] Bonus: All figures are in **lossless formats** (e.g., PDF for vector graphics).
+Absolutely no low-resolution images allowed.

 ---